 You know the sort of people who want to know what The Mary Whitehouse Experience was?
 That's you, that is.

-Frequently occurring characters included Hugh Dennis's 'Mr Milky' (a weirdo with a strange fascination for past its sell-by-date milk), Rob Newman's Ray who is permanently stuck in Sarcasm Mode (except when he's actually being sarcastic) and the History Today professors (two old men who trade Your Mom type insults).
+Frequently occurring characters included Hugh Dennis's Mr. Strange, AKA the "Milky Milky" man (a weirdo with a strange fascination for milk that was past its sell-by-date), Rob Newman's Ray who is permanently stuck in Sarcasm Mode (except when he's actually being sarcastic) and the History Today professors (two old men who trade Your Mom type insults).

 - Amazingly Embarrassing Parents: Hugh Dennis plays the embarrassing dad: "Hey what's this?
 It's got a good beat!"

 - Black Comedy: The sixth "Things People Say to the Television" sketch features the main four watching Dad's Army and repeatedly muttering "He's dead... he's dead... he's dead..." every time a cast member who had died before or since the series ended in 1977 appeared on screen, a sardonic comment on the fact that just two of the core seven cast members (Clive Dunn and Ian Lavender) were still alive by 1991.note

 - British Brevity: The TV show ran for only two series.